osauer/osauer/README.md

 ## Hi there 👋

+I'm currently learning and working on creating GenAI agent developement pipelines.
+The ultimate goal is to have a self-healing and self-learningn factory, that will mine software based on priorities given from the outside (most likely me).
+My tool sstack is go, Rust, occasionally Python plus Typescript.
 <!--
 **osauer/osauer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.